SheepTester/toki-pona/README.md

   - floats on textarea on mobile

+    - when the dictionary is closed, it'll show word and summary at bottom of screen

   - textarea has syntax highlighting for grammar, invalid syllables

   - cursor on a word will open dictionary entry on the right

-  - while typing, it'll update dictionary search
+  - while typing, it'll update dictionary search and show first result

+    - pressing tab will autocomplete first result. pressing tab again will select next result, etc.

   - dictionary on right: entry (above), list (below)